 Please see the programme call document for further details.

-SFI has recently become a signatory to the San Francisco Declaration of Research Assessment (DORA) and, as such, is aligning its review and evaluation processes with DORA principles.
-To this end, all types of research output are recognised and SFI is committed to assessing the quality and impact of research through means other than journal impact factors.
-In the spirit of supporting open research and as a signatory of Plan S, SFI will also consider a commitment to making data and other types of research, open and accessible.
+SFI is a signatory to the San Francisco Declaration of Research Assessment (DORA).
+As such, SFI is aligning its review and evaluation processes with DORA principles.
+To this end, all types of research output are recognised by SFI and we are committed to assessing the quality and impact of research through means other than journal impact factors.
+SFI has developed a DORA-compliant CV template to assist with compliance to DORA principles.
+Furthermore, in the spirit of supporting open research and as a signatory of Plan S, SFI will positively consider where there is a commitment to making data and other types of research open and accessible.

-Applications will be reviewed by international scientific experts under three key review criteria:
+Applications will be reviewed under three key review criteria:

 - Quality, significance, novelty, and strategic relevance of the research plan

-Including importance, timeliness of the proposed research; quality of institutional support; communication and description of the research; comprehension of the current state of the art; value for money etc.
+Including importance, timeliness of the proposed research; quality of institutional support; communication and description of the research; comprehension of the current state of the art; value for money, the Sex and Gender dimension, etc.

 - Potential impact and value to Ireland**